JaeLee96/Electronic-Shop/README.md

 ### `npm start`

-Go to localhost 3000 and run the app in development mode <br>
+Then open http://localhost:3000 to view it in the browser in development mode <br>

 ### `npm test`